EXTENSIONS

 Tag Selectors

-// Run scenario with @name=delete tag
+// Run scenario with a specific tag

 karateFeature("classpath:perf/users.feature", "@name=delete")